San Juan Basin

-Tectonic Evolution
+Tectonic evolution

-The Ancestral Rockies
+Ancestral Rockies

 During the mid-Paleozoic, the San Juan Basin was part of the ancient landmass called Laurentia; this was a supercontinent that contained much of current-day North America.
 The ancient landmass called Gondwana contained most of the southern continents, e.g. South America and Africa.
 During the late-Mississippian (~320 million years ago), the landmasses of Laurentia and Gondwana collided to form the giant landmass of Pangea.
 This continental collision resulted in several pivotal orogenic (mountain building) episodes.

 The collision of supercontinents Gondwana and Laurentia resulted in the Alleghanian and Ouachita orogenies.
 The Alleghanian Orogeny was the collision of Africa with the current-day southeastern United States, and resulted in the Appalachian Mountains.
 The Ouachita Orogeny was the collision of South America with the current-day Gulf-region, and resulted in the Ancestral Rockies - a northwest trending intercontinental mountain belt mainly through Texas, New Mexico, and Colorado.
 The Ancestral Rockies gave way to the Uncompahgre Mountain Range, which bound the San Juan Basin on the northeast.

-Mesozoic Subduction
+Mesozoic subduction

 During the late Jurassic, continental collision of the Farallon and North American plates resulted in low-angle ("flat slab") subduction beneath the western margin of the United States.
 Pressure on the underlying lithosphere resulting in a "depression" of the continents interior, and this allowed for the formation of the Inner Cretaceous Seaway (a.k.a.
 Western Interior Seaway).
 This began the transition from terrestrial sedimentation during the late Paleozoic and early Mesozoic to a shallow marine basin, as waters from the Arctic and Gulf regions poured into the center of the continent.

-Cenozoic Evolution
+Cenozoic evolution

 During late Cretaceous to early Tertiary, compressional forces (continued subduction of the Farallon Plate) continued to act and caused the uplift of the modern Rocky Mountains via the Laramide Orogeny.
 Early-Tertiary tilting towards the northwest resulted in over 2,000 feet of erosion in the southeast.
 As compression shifted to extension and the formation of the Rio Grande Rift began, volcanism dominated the area throughout much of the Eocene and Oligocene.
 Uplift in the northwest and continued deposition brought the basin to its current-day configuration.